Caleblan/RISC-Calculator/README.md

 Just a brief overview of how my program works:
 - All user input and printing of strings is handled in userInputProject.c and userInputProject.h.
-- All mathematical commands as well checks are called from ARM assembly.
-If an error occurs, the mathematical functions in ARM will call one of the following error functions in C:
+- All mathematical commands as well as checks are called from ARM assembly.If an error occurs, the mathematical functions in ARM will call one of the following error functions in C:

 1. printOverflow
 2. printUnderflow
 3. divideError
 4. exponentError

-Each one of these commands prints a unique error message to the user then allows the user to input command again.
+Each one of these commands prints a unique error message to the user and allows the user to input command again.
 Each of there method will adjust a global variable in C which will then be checked before printing the result.
 If the value of isError is greater than 0, an error has occured and an error message will be printed to the user rather than a calculated value.